ya55en/streamlit-cookies/README.md

 ### Backend

-Make sure you have activated the Python virtual environment, then run the example Streamlit app (you need to be in the repository root):
+Make sure you have activated the Python virtual environment, then from the repository root, run the example Streamlit app:

 ```sh
 poetry shell